Bisalkumar/Audio-Extractor/readme.md

 ## Getting Started

 1. Clone this repository to your local machine: git clone https://github.com/Bisalkumar/Audio-Extractor.git
-2. Navigate to the project directory and install the required modules.
+2. Navigate to the project directory and install the required modules(pip install -r requirements.txt ).
 3. Run the script to start the application.

 ## How to Use